Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Kun Zhang for his helpful comments and suggestions.
-The authors also would like to thank Patrick Burauel, who kindly provided us with his R implementation of the IV-PIM.
-FX would like to acknowledge the support by the Natural Science Foundation of China (62306019).
-XCG acknowledges the support of the Graduate Research Ability Enhancement Program Project Funding at Beijing Technology and Business University.
-YZ would like to acknowledge the support of the Beijing Municipal Education Commission Science and Technology Program General Project (KM202410011016).
+We are grateful to Kun Zhang for valuable discussions and helpful suggestions.
+We thank Patrick Burauel for kindly sharing his R implementation of IV-PIM.
+FX acknowledges support from the National Natural Science Foundation of China (Grant No.~62306019).
+XCG acknowledges the support of the Graduate Research Ability Enhancement Program Project Funding at Beijing Technology and Business University in 2024.